BulwarkStudios/Unity-GameSystems/README.md

 # Libraries

 In Mechanicus, we have a "Config" scene that contains a lot of data container objects.
 We can access to a data using the Service Locator pattern.
 The issue here was, if you or a member of team wanted to add a new data, the scene has to be open and saved.
-That cause sometimes conflicts or merge issue with Git.
+That may cause conflicts or merge issue with Git.

 As the GameContext system et the GameEvent system, I use the same Singleton ScriptableObject pattern.
 A library has to extend GameLibrary<T>, the system will find that class automatically and will create an associated ScriptableObject located in: Resources/GameSystems/Libraries/List/YourLibraryName.asset